alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 ![dotproduct][1]

 **If two vectors are in the same direction the dot product is positive and if they are in the opposite direction the dot product is negative**.
 Why?
-As  Cos($\theta$) is positive in the first quadrant* and negative in the second quadrant. *See this excellent answer here to refresh your trigonometry [https://www.quora.com/Why-is-sin-90-taken-to-be-1](https://www.quora.com/Why-is-sin-90-taken-to-be-1)
+As  Cos($\theta$) is positive in the first quadrant* and negative in the second quadrant ([quora_cost]).

 Now let us see why we want a weight vector first - once again and then we go to how it is obtained.